Coronavirus infections are rising in Europe and vacationers may be partly to blame

 In Germany, negative tests can get people out of having to self-isolate upon arrival.
 Some other countries offer no option but to hunker down for two weeks.

-Britain, which is negotiating its post-Brexit relationship with the European Union, has been steadily adding back to its list of European countries it advises against traveling to.
-First, Spain, in late July.
-Then Luxembourg.
-Then Malta and France.
-British media have speculated that Croatia could be next — a decision that would force an estimated 20,000 vacationers to either race home or be subject to quarantine.
+Britain, which is negotiating its post-Brexit relationship with the European Union, has been steadily removing European countries from its safe list.
+First Spain and Luxembourg in late July.
+Then Belgium, France, Malta and the Netherlands.
+The removal of Croatia and Austria was announced this week, effective Saturday — a decision that forced tens of thousands of vacationers to either race home or be subject to quarantine.

 There was similar chaos when European leaders shut down borders to control the coronavirus in March.
-But by mid-June, with cases steadily declining, they agreed to remove most restrictions between themselves.
+But by mid-June, with cases steadily declining, they agreed to remove most restrictions within the region.

-A surprisingly robust pandemic vacation season followed, even with travelers banned from the United States.
+A surprisingly robust pandemic vacation season followed, even with travelers from the United States banned.
 That was an especially welcome relief for the Mediterranean countries that are heavily reliant on tourism.
 Croatia, for example, reported earlier this month that it was hosting more than 800,000 tourists, 70 percent of the total from a year ago.

 But just as Europe’s travel season is reaching its peak, officials in country after country have started worrying about a second wave.
 Spain, in particular, has seen case numbers spike.
 France and Germany are now contending with their highest infection rates since April.